GALLERY

 Finishing the cleaning.

 Warning: Industrial tiles used to be very good to use but the manufacturing methods have changed and with this many new problems have appeared, most of them during the process of the glaze-base drying.
 They are now made lighter, thinner and stronger and something in them reacts against the glaze-base.
 Before, when the base was put on and cleaned, you could stack them one on top of the other, face-to-face and leave them for months.
-Now you can not do as the glaze-base forms a rash, which is like hundreds of very hard, fine bits of sand and makes them unusable.
+Now you can not do this as the glaze-base forms a rash, which is like hundreds of very hard, fine bits of sand and makes them unusable.
 Now you must lay them out, individually, on their backs to dry.
 There is a photo in the dictionary showing our corridor, with many movable shelves, full of tiles left to dry.
 When dry, after two or three days they can be piled up face to face.

 ca: ESMALT-BASE (g) Preparació dels plats, gerres i tapes